FAQ

 Bike Setup and Troubleshooting

 The chain deflector is designed to be replaced together with the chain as it wears out.
 It should only make significant contact with the chain in the larger sprockets.
-Similar deflector design is used in some car engines.
+Similar deflector design is used in most car engines.
 It is easily replaced (double sided tape) and we stock spares.

 In the beginning the chest pad may feel a little uncomfortable, the same way that the saddle can feel when you first start riding in the season.
 But you should ensure that 3 set up points are followed to get the correct and comfortable fit: